Tribler/dispersy/docs/usage.rst

 To start using Dispersy you need to first have the Dispersy library in your project.
 You can find instructions for that in the installation section.
+This guide explains how to work with Dispersy and highlights some of the concepts in Dispersy like payloads, conversions and communities.
+At the end of this guide, you will be able to run your own Dispersy instances and send messages between them.

 Payload
 =======